magnuskokk/grpc-tools/README.md

    docker.prune.system      WARNING!
 Prunes the whole system. env.build                Build containers for dev tools. env.clean                Reset any environment in this directory. gen.all                  Run all generators.
-(Must have run gen.install.tools first). gen.clean                Remove ALL generated files and directories. gen.protoc               Generate gRPC server, client, gateway, typescript and swagger for all services. gen.protoc.clean         Clean all protoc generated files.
+(Must have run go.install.tools first). gen.clean                Remove ALL generated files and directories. gen.protoc               Generate gRPC server, client, gateway, typescript and swagger for all services. gen.protoc.clean         Clean all protoc generated files.